uzo-onwumere/ctf-writeups/HackTheBox/Easy-Machines/Blue.md

-After searching the directories I find the user flag on the user Hari's desktop.
+After searching the directories I find the user flag on the user Haris's desktop.